opnsense/docs/source/manual/how-tos/ipsec-s2s.rst

 ..
 Note::

-    You can further limit the traffic by the source ip of the remote host.
+    You can further limit the traffic by the source IP of the remote host.

 To allow traffic passing to your LAN subnet you need to add a rule to the IPsec interface.